hharzer/appbuilder2-pkes/documentation/appb_intro.md

 The library was designed to be as straighforward as possible, so all names should be self-explanatory and easy to understand.
 Nonetheless, a tutorial on how to use the library will beneift your understanding.

+**Please refrain from using Serial while also using the client software.**

 ## Getting started

 ### Initializing